 Coastal Advocacy Institute

-This program offers an opportunity to learn valuable skills in grassroots organizing, media relations, political lobbying, habitat restoration, environmental education and in a wide range of other fields necessary for successful non-profit environmental advocacy, such as public relations, information management, event planning and volunteer organizing.
+This program offers an opportunity to learn valuable skills in grassroots organizing, media relations, coastal policy, habitat restoration, environmental education and in a wide range of other fields necessary for successful non-profit environmental advocacy, such as public relations, planning, event planning and volunteer organizing.

-You will be able to gain a hands-on experience on a variety of conservation, restoration and education issues that encompass the work of the N.C.
+You will be able to gain a hands-on experience on a variety of policy, restoration and education issues that encompass the work of the N.C.
 Coastal Federation.
 You will work as a policy associate side-by-side with staff professionals.
-You could help organize opposition to a polluting cement plant near Wilmington, get your hands dirty building oyster reefs and planting salt marshes, develop a blueprint to restore 2,000 acres of freshwater wetlands and salt marshes, plan events and meetings and take part in political strategy meetings.
+You could be writing policy positions, research, getting your hands dirty building oyster reefs and planting salt marshes, developing a blueprint to restore 2,000 acres of freshwater wetlands and salt marshes, planning events and meetings and taking part in strategy meetings.
 You will also go on field trips and attend talks with nationally renowned scientists and coastal policy experts.

 - Understand and experience the natural coast